O2 and VCCP Give EU Roaming a Football Travel Story

 Veteran actor Sean Bean, the voice of O2's campaigns for 24 years, delivers the sign-off as the first goal goes in, closing the spot.

-Apart from the spot, the campaign includes OOH billboards photographed by Tom Cockram.
+Apart from the hero film, the campaign includes OOH billboards photographed by Tom Cockram.

 O2's OOH Billboard | Source: O2